JordanRavka/BlazorMobile/README.md

 # BlazorMobile[<img src="logo_blazormobile_256x256.png?raw=true" align="right" width="200">]()

+## My striped down version of Daddoon's brilliant approach to make blazor work on everything

+Not sure why Daddoon's approach is not being used by MS, but it should.
+Out of the box you get an app with a full back-end (Sqlite + LINQ) and it just works.

+## Preview Readme

 Create full C# driven hybrid-apps for iOS, Android, UWP & Desktop with Blazor!

 **BlazorMobile** - is a set of Nuget packages & project templates for embedding a Blazor web application as a standalone mobile application, hosted in Xamarin.